Find child care you can trust.

 What you need to know about the eligibility list:

-• The eligibility lists are often very long.
+• Long Lists: Eligibility lists are often very long.

-• Completing an application does not mean the family is approved for services.
+• Application Approval: Completing an application does not guarantee approval for services.

-• You will receive a rank based on your family size and income.
-There are many families that will have the same rank as you.
+• Ranking System: Your rank is based on family size and income, and many families share the same rank.

-• The list is not first come first served, but based on your rank.
+• Priority Order: The list is not first come first served but based on your rank.

-• Families with the lowest income are served first.
+• Income-Based Priority: Families with the lowest income are served first.

-• Child Protective Services children have special priority.
+• Special Priority: Child Protective Services children have special priority.

-• You need to update the list when you have new contact information, family size, or income.
+• Update Required: You need to update the list when you have new contact information, family size, or income.

-• Some communities have a Centralized Eligibility List (CEL) so you can sign up once.
-In other communities, you have to sign up for the eligibility list of each program.
-Contact your local child care resource and referral agency to see if your county has a CEL.
+• Centralized Eligibility List (CEL): Some communities offer a CEL for one-time sign-up; others require signing up for each program.
+Check with your local child care resource and referral agency to see if your county has a CEL.

 Was this article helpful?